-4.2.3 - Bearings
+4.2.2 - Bearings

-The bearings are permanently greased: approximate life of the grease = 20,000 hours or 3 years.
+The bearings are permanently greased and they have a life of (20,000 hrs) or 3 years.
 As an option, they are regreasable for the LSA 44.2.
-It is advisable to lubricate the alternator during operation.
-Time intervals and quantity of grease are given in the table below.
+It is advisable to lubricate the alternator during operation and when it is first commissioned.
+The lubrication characteristics are given in the table below.

 NDE/DE bearing 6315 C3 6309 C3

-Quantity of grease 30 g 15 g
+Quantity of grease 30 gr or cm 3 15 gr or cm 3

-Regreasing interval 6000 hrs 10,000 hrs
+Lubrication interval 6000 h 10 000 h

-Lubrication intervals are given for grease type

-LITHIUM - standard - NLGI 3.

-In the factory, the grease used for lubrication is:
+Lubrication intervals are given for grease type: LITHIUM - standard - NLGI 3.
+In the factory, the grease used for lubrication is: ESSO - Unirex N3.

-ESSO UNIREX N3.

 Before using another grease, check for compatibility with the original one.
-Monitor the temperature rise in the bearings, which must not exceed 50°C above the ambient temperature.
-Should this value be exceeded, the alternator must be stopped and checks carried out.
+Monitor the temperature rise in the bearings (see section 4.4).

-4.2.4 - Electrical servicing
+4.2.3 - Electrical servicing